Library Tutorials

 Virtual reality experiences are hosted in the Basement Creative Lab, located in the west tunnel of the parking garage level (there's a giant mural on the wall--you can't miss it!)

-Beginning September 5 2023, we will no longer accept VR reservations for Saturdays.
+We do not accept VR reservations for Saturdays.
 We understand that this may be frustrating, but we are choosing to leave that day open and available for those who need extended recording studio hours.

 The following is a list of apps currently available on the headsets: